-- Ability to share market information, technology, and know-how within the Group. - Extensive experience in plant engineering. - Marine diesel engines: SCR systems combined with NOx removal catalysts. - Offshore wind power generation: Design and manufacturing technology for offshore structures and floating structures. - Onshore wind power generation: Expertise in integrated development, construction, and operation. - Methanation: High-efficiency reaction catalysts developed in-house.
+- Ability to share market information, technology, and know-how within - Extensive experience in plant engineering. - Marine diesel engines: SCR systems combined with NOx removal - Offshore wind power generation: Design and manufacturing technology for offshore structures and floating structures. - Onshore wind power generation: Expertise in integrated development, construction, and operation. - Methanation: High-efficiency reaction catalysts developed in-house.
 Know-how accumulated through demonstration projects.
-Package proposals including hydrogen generation and CO2 separation and recovery.
+Package proposals including hydrogen generation and CO2 separation and kinds of proposals to make for customers' problems and what kinds of companies to collaborate with, we believe that it is our mission to provide solutions that match our customers' problems and needs and that this is a great opportunity to create new value.
+We will continue to accelerate these efforts while listening sincerely to our customers.